Webflow

 February 17, 2026

-Your design team just wrapped up a beautiful Figma file.
-Every screen looks sharp.
+Your design team just finished a sharp Figma file.
+Every screen looks great.
 The interactions are mapped out.
 The stakeholders have signed off.
 Now comes the hard part: turning those designs into a live, high-performing Webflow website.

 If you have been through this process before, you know the pain.
 Colors shift.
 Spacing breaks.
 Responsive layouts fall apart.
 And your marketing team ends up waiting weeks for something that should have taken days.

-If you are planning a full website revamp alongside this process, check out our guide on Webflow vs WordPress to understand why B2B SaaS teams are making the switch.
-And if you are also thinking about migrating your CMS, our Drupal to Webflow migration guide covers the full process step by step.
+If you are also thinking about migrating your CMS, our Drupal to Webflow migration guide covers the full process step by step.

 Why B2B SaaS Teams Need a Proper Figma to Webflow Workflow

 Most B2B SaaS companies design in Figma.
 It is the standard tool for UI/UX design in 2026.
-But Figma is a design tool, not a website builder.
+But Figma is a design tool.
+It is not a website builder.
 It creates static mockups and prototypes.
 It does not generate production-ready code, handle CMS content, or manage responsive behavior across devices.

 Webflow fills that gap.
 It takes your visual designs and turns them into real, live websites with clean HTML, CSS, and JavaScript.
 No custom coding required for most use cases.